A little bit about my practice…

 Training

-I received a Bachelor’s degree in Psychology from College of the Holy Cross.
-From there, I moved to Boston and worked in clinical research for some time before choosing a Masters program to continue to pursue a career in mental health, something I had always been passionate about.
+I received a Bachelor’s degree in Psychology and from there, I moved to Boston and worked in clinical research.
+I then completed a Masters program to continue to pursue a career in mental health, something I had always been passionate about.
 I completed my training at Simmons School of Social Work in 2014, receiving my MSW with a specialization in substance use and mental health.
 During this time, I completed two year-long internships as a substance use counselor and an outpatient therapist in a community health center.

 Experience

 Since finishing my degree, I have worked with a wide range of clients with various life circumstances and challenges.
-In my first two years after receiving my MSW, I worked under supervisors for 3500 hours of direct clinical work to further develop my skills.
-I started my private practice in 2017 and chose to focus my work specifically on women’s mental health.
-Since beginning my practice I have become more specialized, focusing on women in the perinatal period as they adjust to transition, role changes, relationship shifts, loss, anxiety, depression, and many other things that accompany this time of life.
-I am licensed to practice in MA, NY, RI, and MD.
+In my first two years after receiving my MSW, I worked under supervisors for 3500 hours of direct clinical work to further develop my skills and meeting for weekly supervision.
+I chose to focus my work in my practice specifically on women’s mental health.
+Since beginning my practice I have become more specialized, focusing on women in the perinatal period as they adjust to the transition to parenthood, role changes, relationship shifts, loss, anxiety, depression, and many other things that accompany this time of life.
+I am licensed to practice in MA, NY, RI, CT, and MD.